Taxation & Compliance Information

 More information is available on the IRS Web site here.
 For tax and investment resources please see: Home Page | ACA Expat Tax Services Directory (acareturnpreparerdirectory.com)

-US Taxes Abroad for Dummies--basic information about filing from abroad (updated annually)
+US Taxes Abroad -basic information about filing from abroad (updated annually)

 The IRS announces "streamlined" procedures (June 2014--updated Jan.
 2020)